 New Hampshire Paralegal Salary and Job Outlook

-In 2015, New Hampshire paralegals brought home an average salary of $50,640, which was close to the US average.1 With an unemployment rate of 2.8%, the state has the second-lowest unemployment rate in the nation.2 The job outlook for paralegals in New Hampshire is positive, with an increase of 4.1% in paralegal and legal assistant jobs expected through 2026, similar to the national average for this field.3
+In 2018, New Hampshire paralegals brought home an average salary of $54,550, which was close to the US average.1 With an unemployment rate of 2.4%, the state has the fourth-lowest unemployment rate in the nation.2 The job outlook for paralegals in New Hampshire is positive, with an increase of 14% in paralegal and legal assistant jobs expected through 2026, similar to the national average for this field.3